lzwjava/lzwjava.github.io/original/2025-07-14-paragraph-translation-en.md

 For Markdown, it is a bit more complicated.
 I don't want to translate code blocks.
 So, we can use a Markdown parsing library to treat code blocks and normal text differently.

 In a few weeks, I am going to implement this with Python and Grok because it is an actual problem.
 I need to address it.

+One design is about cache files.
+I store the cache in a cache directory with files like `lang.json`, such as `zh.json`, etc.